Woo-hoo, your vacation is finally here! Then reality sinks in about flying with young kids and toddlers.

 53. Visit the bathroom before you fly.
 Yes, you want your child to go to the bathroom.
 But it also acquaints them with the tiny bathroom and what to expect.

-54. I grab extra of everything because you can’t buy more diapers or wipes on the plane!
+54. When we’re flying with kids, I grab extra of everything because you can’t buy more diapers or wipes on the plane!

 55. In the carry-on backpack, keep a separate SOS diaper kit with diapers, wipes, hand sanitizer, so you don’t have to lug the whole bag to the bathroom in case of a diaper blowout.
 Include SOS top for mom.
 Blowouts and vomit seem to always happen.